 H2 is for subheadings of that H1.
 Use it to divide content into scannable blocks; both Google and your visitor will like it.
 H3 is for subheadings of that H2, preferably.
 Sometimes I use H3 for blocks that should be H2, but just don’t hold that much information for the visitor, like the closing heading on this post, where I will ask you to comment on my statements – perhaps you don’t agree and we could have a nice discussion about that ;-)

 I want to emphasize that this all isn’t new.
-Over the last five or six, maybe even more years, not much has changed in the way we recommend using headers.
+Over the last six or seven, maybe even more years, not much has changed in the way we recommend using headers.

 Look what headings we found in the attic